elbinpallimalilibm/rfcs/RFC-0003-arrow-flight-connector.md

 1. Create a Flight Client using the host, port, ssl information of the Flight service where the route is opened.
 2. Use the Flight Client to authenticate to the Flight service.
-3. Create a FlightDescriptor using a JSON document containing the description of the connection to read or write.
-The description consists of:
+3. Create a FlightDescriptor using a command
-    1. Database name, host, port, username and password
-    2. Interaction properties including schema and table selected or the select statement
+    1. The connector template will define an abstract class that returns a byte array.
+    1. The concrete implementation of this connector template will define a class that returns a byte array for the `FlightDescriptor.command` method.
+    2. The concrete implementation will specify the necessary details for the database connection in the `command` byte array.
 4. Use the FlightDescriptor to obtain a FlightInfo object.
 5. Use the FlightInfo object to obtain the list of endpoints we will be retrieving data from.
 6. Use each endpoint to obtain a Ticket.